 Students can choose on any given day to join either the in-person or remote class session.
-Faculty might have a classroom that can accommodate the entire enrollment or might have a classroom suited only for a subset.
-In the later situation, the faculty member may manage in-person attendance with sign-up sheets or other tools.
+Faculty must have a classroom that can accommodate the entire enrollment.

 There are many possible approaches to hybrid instruction.
 Faculty will want to work with an LTC or LRC consultant when deciding how to structure and prepare the course.